HubertArciszewski95/cypress-realworld-example/capability-checklist/header.md

-# Header
+# Header (2 tests)
+## Not logged in
-should displays correct links when not logged in
+should display correct links
+- Check length
-- Check href attr in header
+- Check href attribute

+## Logged in
-should displays correct links when logged in
+should display correct links
+- Check length
-- Check href attr in header
+- Check href attribute